blessinghssn8-Analysis/Machine-Learning-Algorithm-/README.md

 - Matplotlib

 ## Practical Relevance
 This project reflects real-world machine learning workflows used in analytics, business intelligence, and predictive modeling roles.
-It demonstrates the ability to select, implement, and evaluate machine learning algorithms with a strong emphasis on interpretability, correctness, and practical decision-making.
+It demonstrates the ability to select, implement, and evaluate machine learning algorithms with a strong emphasis on interpretability, correctness, and practical decision making.
 This project reflects real-world machine learning workflows used in analytics, business intelligence, and predictive modeling roles.
 It demonstrates the ability to select, implement, and evaluate machine learning algorithms with a strong emphasis on interpretability, correctness, and practical decision-making.